-Heather Heyer memorial service to be held Wednesday
+Heather Heyer was afraid protesters would be violent, friend says

 "She died trying to bring about that purpose," he told CNN on Sunday.
 "She was always passionate about the beliefs she held, she had a bigger backbone than I did," he said.

-Heather Heyer worked as a paralegal for a Charlottesville law firm, assisting clients through the bankruptcy filing process.
-The Miller Law Group said she had a wealth of knowledge and experience helping clients in the bankruptcy field.
+Heather Heyer worked as a paralegal for the Charlottesville-based Miller Law Group, assisting clients through the bankruptcy filing process.

+She ate lunch at her desk because she was dedicated to the needs of her clients, Jackson said, adding that Heyer usually ordered Jimmy John's sandwiches.

+She had just celebrated her five-year anniversary with the firm last week.
+Her boss, Larry Miller, said they went out for lunch for the occasion and remembers telling her that she was a lot better than she gave herself credit for.
+Miller describes Heyer as precise with her work, witty and like family.

 Heyer was a Charlottesville native, and she spent her formative years in Ruckersville, about 15 miles to the northeast.

-Charlottesville Mayor Mike Signer will attend, he said Tuesday.
+Charlottesville Mayor Mike Signer will attend the memorial service, he said Tuesday.